Image

 g.159

-The Soviet counterpart of the Convair also has a single wheel nose gear and hardly any curves in the tail (that of the Il-12 is a rounded triangle).
+The Soviet counterpart of the Convair has a single wheel nose gear and hardly any curves in the tail (that of the Il-12 is a rounded triangle).
 Additionally, the Ilyushin has more cockpit windows

 Hawker-Siddeley/British Aerospace 748